 7.27 Operational Test-Place the shelter on fairly level ground and conduct a complete cycle of leveling, erecting, operating all components and closing.
-Any difficulty in operation experienced during the test (such as tools are required to operate latches, incomplete, mechanical interface, interconnecting parts do not properly function, inability to erect the shelter using the tools stored within, and so forth), failure of any component to function as intended, breakage or deformation of any components or any panel delamination shall constitute failure of this test.
+Any difficulty in operation experienced during the test (such as tools that are required

-7.28 Lifting Test-Subject the shelter, in its container mode, at a gross weight of 48 000 lb (22 000 kg) (3.2 g by 15 000 (6875 kg)), to lifting by first the top corner fittings followed by a second lift by the bottom corner fittings.
+7.28 Lifting Test-Subject the shelter, at a gross weight of 48 000 lb (22 000 kg) (3.2 g by 15 000 (6875 kg)), to lifting, first by the top corner fittings, followed by a second lift by the bottom corner fittings.
 Accomplish the lifting using appropriate slings such that minimal acceleration or deceleration forces are applied.
 Evenly distribute the dummy load over the entire floor area.
-Hoist the shelter off the ground by means of a four-cable sling having cable lengths (about 15 ft (4.5 m)) such as to form a single apex over the CG with the sling legs at 45 angles minimum to the roof plane when attached to the top corner fitting of the unit.
-Hoist the shelter off the ground by means of a four cable sling with a spreader bar such as to form a 45° angle to the roof plane when attached to the lower corner fittings of the shelter.
+Hoist the shelter off the ground by means of a four-cable sling having cable lengths (about 15 ft (4.5 m)) to form a single apex over the QG with the sling legs at 45° angles minimum to the roof plane when attached to the top corner fitting of the unit.
+Also hoist the shelter off the ground by means of a four cable sling with a spreader bar to form a 45° angle to the roof plane when attached to the lower corner fittings of the shelter.
 Hold the container suspended for 5 min for each lift.
-Any structural damage (cracks, deformation, delamination (see 7.38) incurred in the shelter as a result of this test, shall constitute a failure of the test.
+Any structural damage (cracks, deformation, delamination (see 7.38)) incurred in the shelter as a result of this test shall constitute a failure of the test.

 7.29 Six High Stacking Test-Place the shelter, in its container mode, loaded to a total gross weight of 30 000 lb (13 600 kg), on four level pads, one under each bottom corner fitting.
 The pads shall be centered under the fittings and be substantially of the same plan dimensions (that is, shelter fitting dimensions as taken in a plan view) as the fittings.
 Apply a stacking load of 403 200 lb (183 000 kg) through four pads of the same plan area as the corner fittings, the load being equally divided among the four top corner fittings.
 Offset each pad in the same direction, 1.5 in.
 (38 mm) in the longitudinal direction and 1.0 in.
 (25 mm) in the lateral direction.
 Conduct four tests for offsets in each of the four longitudinal and lateral combinations.
 Alternatively, the corner structures on one end of the shelter may be tested simultaneously, and then the corner structures on the opposite end.
-In all cases, apply the loads for not less than 5 min and any structural damage incurred in the shelter and the container dimensional requirements (see 4.2) not maintained as a result of this test shall constitute a failure of the test.
+In all cases, apply the loads for not less than 5 min.
+Any structural damage incurred in the shelter and the container dimensional requirements (see 4.2) not maintained as a result of this test shall constitute a failure of the test.